aospapp/aosp/external/python/cpython3/Doc/library/tarfile.rst

    .. versionchanged:: 3.5
       The ``'x'`` (exclusive creation) mode was added.

+   .. versionchanged:: 3.6
+      The *name* parameter accepts a :term:`path-like object`.

 .. class:: TarFile

    Class for reading and writing tar archives.
 Do not use this class directly: